13 Shopify Competitors And Alternatives In 2025

 • Reward program to increase the number of purchases

-• Create and restore backup
+• Create and restore a backup

 If you have two or more team members managing orders, you can assign them specific roles and separate access to the dashboard.